-A WARNING Stepping, leaning or sitting on the door or drawer of this range can result in serious injuries and may also cause damage to the range.
-Do not allow children to climb or play around the range.
-The weight of a child on an open door may cause the range to tip, resulting in serious burns or other injury.
+A WARNING Stepping, leaning or sitting on the door or drawer of this appliance can result in serious injuries and may also cause damage to the appliance.
+Do not allow children to climb or play around the appliance.
+The weight of a child on an open door may cause the appliance to tip, resulting in serious burns or other injury.
+An open drawer, when hot, may cause burns.

-⚠ WARNING Do not use the oven or warmer drawer (if equipped) for storage.
+A WARNING Do not use the oven or warmer drawer (if equipped) for storage.

-Storage in or on Appliance - Flammable materials should not be stored in an oven, near surface units or in the storage drawer.
+Storage in or on Appliance-Flammable materials should not be stored in an oven, near surface units or in the drawer (if equipped).
 This includes paper, plastic and cloth items, such as cookbooks, plasticware and towels, as well as flammable liquids.
-Do not store explosives, such as aerosol cans, on or near the range.
+Do not store explosives, such as aerosol cans, on or near the appliance.
 Flammable materials may explode and result in fire or property damage.

-A CAUTION Do not store items of interest to children in the cabinets above a range or on the backguard of a range.
+!
+CAUTION Do not store items of interest to children in the cabinets above the appliance.
 Children climbing on the range to reach items could be seriously injured.